 Traditional Christmas pudding is very dark in colour and it’s often soaked with brandy or other alcohol, which is sometimes set alight when serving for extra drama.

-My family’s Depression era quick and easy Christmas pudding recipe is quite a bit lighter than traditional plum pudding recipes - and it really is a lot easier to make.
+My family’s Depression-era quick and easy Christmas pudding recipe is quite a bit lighter than traditional plum pudding recipes - and it really is a lot easier to make.
 But it’s still rich and delicious.

 Christmas pudding is often served with a sprig of holly on top and is eaten with brandy butter, rum butter, cream or custard.
-We always serve our Christmas pudding with a very delicious and indulgent brandy cream sauce, a recipe handed down by my grandmother.
+We always serve our Christmas pudd with a very delicious and indulgent brandy cream sauce, a recipe handed down by my grandmother.

 History of Christmas pudding: